Land a Lake Nipigon World Class Trophy Brook Trout

 brook-trout-fishing-3

 For our first morning, Tyler took us on a short 40-minute drive to the boat launch on Lake Nipigon, and it was here that we realized this man knows his water.
 Trust me, there is good water everywhere.
-Big boulders, shoals, drop-offs and ledges are all along the water's edge along with majestic Bald Eagles eyeing your every move.
-You could spend years trying to find where these fish feed or you could take a trip with Tyler Dunn and have a chance at a hookup within the first hour of your day.
+Big boulders, shoals, drop-offs and ledges are all along the water's edge, along with majestic bald eagles eyeing your every move.
+You could spend years trying to find where these fish feed, or you could take a trip with Tyler Dunn and have a chance at a hookup within the first hour of your day.

 brook-trout-fishing-4

 This was our experience.
 We targeted large submerged boulders and any ledges we could find.
 Always looking for ambush areas where the fish would hide.
 White, green and black muddler fly patterns were working well for us in size 2 and 4 hook sizes.
-White and gold Clouser flies and of course, good old Wooly Buggers in various colours should always be in the boat.
+White and gold Clouser flies and of course, good old Woolly Buggers in various colours should always be in the boat.
 Don't forget Crayfish flies also.
 The lake is riddled with these crustaceans.

 brook-trout-fishing-5

 We were able to connect with 3 trophy fish within the morning hours.
-We were using 9-foot, 6-weight rods and suited up intermediate sinking lines to match our reels.
-These fish were hanging on the drop-offs and we wanted to get that fly down to them.
-When these fish are active you can actually watch them charge out of nowhere at your fly.
+We were using 9-foot, 6-weight rods and suited up with intermediate sinking lines to match our reels.
+These fish were hanging on the drop-offs, and we wanted to get that fly down to them.
+When these fish are active, you can actually watch them charge out of nowhere at your fly.
 Hookups happened more times than not right at the boat.
 So keep that fly in the water as long as you can!
 Tyler is also a wiz with a spinning rod, so if you are not a fly fisherman, Tyler will definitely show you the time of your life.

 brook-trout-fishing-6